An FSO’s Guide to the Benefits of Managed Security Services

 Support for Regulatory Compliance

 That support goes well beyond box-checking.
 A good MSSP acts as a strategic compliance partner—mapping controls to your environment, helping you respond to findings, and ensuring your security program evolves as regulations shift.
-They monitor for updates, track deadlines, and help you avoid surprises that could derail your clearance or delay your next contract.
+They monitor for updates, track deadlines, and help you avoid surprises that could derail your clearance or delay your next federal contract.

 Vulnerability Management